Maryland Route 151: Route description

 MD 151 begins at an intersection with 7th Street within the former Bethlehem Steel complex.
 Sparrows Point Boulevard continues south to a gate south of F Street.
 MD 151 heads northeast as a four-lane divided highway.
 The state highway leaves the former steel complex by crossing over a Tradepoint Rail line and Wharf Road, also identified as MD 151B, with which MD 151 has a modified trumpet interchange.
 At Sparrows Point Road, MD 151's name changes to North Point Boulevard and the highway curves north to bypass Edgemere.
 The state highway intersects MD 158 (Bethlehem Boulevard); to the east MD 158 provides access to North Point Road, which heads south through Edgemere toward North Point State Park and Fort Howard.
 Just north of MD 158, MD 151 has a partial interchange with I-695 (Baltimore Beltway), which includes a ramp from MD 151 to northbound I-695 and a loop ramp from southbound I-695 to MD 151.
-The movements to and from the Francis Scott Key Bridge to the south are made via MD 158 to the west.
+The movements to and from the Francis Scott Key Bridge to the south were made via MD 158 to the west before it collapsed from being struck by a ship in 2024.

 MD 151 passes under Norfolk Southern Railway's Sparrows Point Industrial Track line and intersects Wise Avenue before passing through the North Point Village neighborhood of Dundalk, where the highway is paralleled by North Point Road on the east.
 At Cove Road, a connector between MD 151 and I-695, North Point Road switches to the west side of MD 151.
 The area north of North Point Village, where the Patapsco River Neck narrows to a width of 1 mi between the Back River and Bear Creek, was the site of the Battle of North Point, a September 12, 1814, engagement that was part of the encompassing Battle of Baltimore in the War of 1812.
 At Bread and Cheese Creek, northbound MD 151 crosses to the east side of I-695, which runs in the median of the state highway.
 Northbound MD 151 and northbound I-695 and the southbound directions of each highway are connected to each other by ramps.
 Northbound MD 151 crosses over I-695 and has a U-turn ramp before the highway's partial cloverleaf interchange with the ramps between I-695 and the northern end of MD 157 (Merritt Boulevard).
 There is no access from northbound MD 151 to MD 157 or between MD 151 and the ramps to I-695.
 The state highway continues northwest along the southern edge of the Eastpoint Mall ahead of its cloverleaf interchange with MD 150 (Eastern Avenue), then enters an industrial area where the highway has a grade crossing of the Canton Railroad.